scrabbletank/farhome-rules/rulesdoc.md

 #### Evocation
 *6th Level*
 - **Casting Time:** 7 AP
-- **Range:** Self
+- **Range:** self
 - **Duration:** concentration, 10 minutes

 You tap in to the latent mana in your surroundings, empowering your spells.
 Make a spellcasting roll against 4 Terrible dice, on success you may reroll up to 5 dice between your spellcasting and spell damage rolls for the duration.
 Holding this connection is both mentally and physically exhausting.
-Should the spell end due to losing concentration you take 1 level of exhaustion, or 2 levels if you critically fail the concentration check.
+Should the spell end due to losing concentration you take 1 level of exhaustion, or 2 levels if you critically failure the concentration check.

 Add an enhanced die for every level above 6th.